 Conductive Hearing Loss

-For those dealing with conductive hearing loss, sound waves are unable to be transmitted through the outer ear and/or middle ear.
-This disruption in transmission can be due to damaged eardrums, issues with the delicate bones of the middle ear (stapes, hammer, anvil) or other problems in these areas.
+Sound waves cannot be transmitted through the outer and middle ear for those dealing with conductive hearing loss.
+This disruption in transmission can be due to damaged eardrums, issues with the delicate bones of the middle ear (stapes, hammer, anvil), or other problems in these areas.
 However, the inner ear works correctly.

 Sensorineural Hearing Loss

 Opposite of conductive hearing loss, those dealing with sensorineural hearing loss have suffered damage to their inner ear.
 Often, this damage is to the sound transmitting hairs in the cochlea.
-This type of hearing loss is very common as it can often occur as the result of noise damage.
+This type of hearing loss is prevalent, as it usually occurs due to excessive and prolonged noise.

-While there is no surgery or medication which can repair sensorineural hearing loss, individuals can bypass much of the damage when they use hearing aids.
-By using hearing aids, sound can be greatly amplified so the cochlea can detect and transmit the sounds to the auditory nerve.
+While no surgery or medication repairs sensorineural hearing loss, you can bypass much of the damage using hearing aids.
+By using hearing aids, the sound is amplified so the cochlea can detect and transmit the sounds to the auditory nerve.

 Mixed Hearing Loss